pn141/Flask_playground/README.md

   MAIL_SENDER = 'Flask-playground Admin <mailbox_username@smpt.example.com>'
   ```

-  In Flask, a secret key is used for encrypted communications with the browser like sending and storing cookies.
+  In Flask, a secret key is used for encrypted communications with the browser.
 In the .env file, this is key is set to "my secret key' (```SECRET_KEY = 'my secret key'```).
 You can decide to leave it as it is or, if you are concerned or have more restrictive security settings, change it for a key of your choice.

   Do not close this file yet.